Google Panda first launched in February 2011 as part of Google’s quest to eliminate black hat SEO tactics and webspam.

 “Demand [Media] is turning the cleverest trick by running a giant arbitrage of the Google ecosystem.
 Demand contracts with thousands of freelancers to produce hundreds of thousands of pieces of low-quality content, the topics for which are chosen according to their search value, most of which are driven by Google.
 Because Google’s algorithm weights prolific and constant content over quality content, Google’s algorithm places Demand content high on their search engine result pages.”

-Undoubtedly, headlines like these were a major influence on Google, which responded by developing the Panda algorithm.
+Undoubtedly, headlines like these significantly influenced Google, which responded by developing the Panda algorithm.

 Google Panda Update Launches